academie-de-espee/marshal-rules-update/handbook.md

+---
+title: The Policies of the Kingdom Earl Marshal
+author: Kingdom Earl Marshal of Atlantia
+date: November 11, 2018
+output: pdf_document
+---

 1. The Policies of the Kingdom Earl Marshal

     This document incorporates the policies and rules for all marshal activities, not just Armored Combat.
 All previous documents for sports other than Armored Combat are null and void.